Nemesis is a brand consultancy and creative studio working across strategy, language and creative direction.

 Previously she co-founded the trend forecasting group K-HOLE, the collective best known for coining the term normcore.
 K-HOLE’s free PDF trend reports on the nature of millennial change were downloaded half a million times and their work has been presented at galleries and museums internationally, including the Serpentine Gallery and MoMA PS1.
 Vogue called them “pop culture’s favorite trend forecasters.”

-As an internationally recognized expert on brands and cultural change she was named one of Fast Company’s 100 Most Creative People in Business and served as a member of the World Economic Forum’s Global Agenda Council on the Future of the Consumer Industries.
-Emily’s first novel, Mercury Retrograde, was published in 2020 and was a New York Times Editor’s Choice.
+As an internationally recognized expert on brands and cultural change, she was named one of Fast Company’s 100 Most Creative People in Business and served as a member of the World Economic Forum’s Global Agenda Council on the Future of the Consumer Industries.
+Emily’s first novel, Mercury Retrograde, was published in 2020 and was a New York Times New and Noteworthy book.
 She also is also the founder of Deluge Books, an experimental literary press, with collaborators in New York and Los Angeles.
+Her essays and interviews have appeared in the Guardian, Frieze, Dazed, 032c and many other publications.

 Martti Kalliala is a strategist and designer, originally educated as an architect and founding partner of Nemesis.
 He is half of the acclaimed electronic music duo Amnesia Scanner.